List of Mr. Men: Mr. Miserable

 Mr. Miserable is part of the Mr. Men series of books, by Roger Hargreaves.
 Mr. Miserable only appears in one story, that of Mr. Happy.
 He lives in a room deep underground which is accessed by a door in a tree.
 He is the spitting image of Mr. Happy, except that he is as miserable as Mr. Happy is happy.
 He wants to be happy but decides that he is just miserable by nature.
 Mr. Happy invites his new friend to stay at his cottage for a while and there Mr. Miserable learns to be happy and even falls about with laughter, with Mr. Happy and others joining in.

-Mr. ML

-Mr. ML is Michael Lau's self-insert.

 Mr. Mo

 Mr. Mo is part of the Mr. Men series of books, by Roger Hargreaves.
 Mr. Mo only appears in the Mr. Mo book published in 2013 in conjunction with the Movember men's health charity campaign.
 Mr. Mo was published in hardback in Australia, and digitally by Amazon in some parts of the world.
-In the book Mr. Mo has his moustache shaven off whilst at the barber, and has a change in personality.
+In the book, Mr. Mo has his moustache shaven off while at the barber, and has a change in personality.
 He only returns to normal after growing the moustache back.

 His name changed afterwards to Mr. Moustache.